 A global framework of international boundaries was used to ensure consistent alignment between countries.
 The Global Administrative Areas version 2 (GADMv2; www.gadm.org) data set was selected as the framework as it is publicly available and frequently used in the research community.
 The international boundaries of census geography data sets were adjusted to the GADMv2 framework, although in cases where the resolution of the census geography far exceeded the GADMv2 boundaries, the former were kept (e.g., New Zealand, the United Kingdom, and the United States).

-Since countries conduct their censuses at different time, annualized growth rates were used to adjust census counts to the target year of 2010 to allow for global comparison.
-Growth rates were calculated for each administrative unit by matching the total population from the input data to those from a previous census enumeration or estimate.
+To facilitate global comparison of countries that conduct their censuses at different times, annualized growth rates were used to estimate counts for the target years of 2000, 2005, 2010, 2015, and 2020.
+Growth rates were calculated for each administrative unit by matching to a previous census enumeration or estimate.
 Annualized rates of change were calculated as follows:

-For some countries, it was not possible to match at the highest resolution was not possible between the two points in time, censuses were matched and growth rates were calculated at a coarser resolution (e.g., state), and applied to each unit (e.g., municipality) within that state.
+For some countries, it was not possible to match at the highest resolution between the two points in time.
+For these countries, censuses were matched and growth rates were calculated at a coarser resolution (e.g., state), and applied to each nested higher resolution unit (e.g., county).
 In some cases we adopted a hybrid approach, matching the highest resolution where possible and coarsening where needed.
 The 2010 population estimates were then extrapolated to 2000, 2005, 2015, and 2020 using the calculated annualized growth rates.

-National-level estimates for 2000, 2005, 2010, 2015, and 2020 were further adjusted to the estimates of the United Nation’s World Population Prospects (WPP): The 2015 Revision (United Nations, 2015).
+The National-level estimates for 2000, 2005, 2010, 2015, and 2020 were the adjusted to the estimates of the United Nation’s World Population Prospects (WPP): The 2015 Revision (United Nations, 2015).

 Adjustment factors for matching national estimates to UN estimates are calculated as follows: